Veterinary Medical Technology A.A.S.

 5. Satisfactory completion of required immunizations.

-7. North Carolina Board for Veterinary Medicine may require criminal background checks on all applicants for initial credentialing.
+7. The North Carolina Board for Veterinary Medicine may require criminal background checks on all applicants for initial credentialing.

 Courses requiring a grade of "C" or better: ACA, CHM, MAT, VET, WBL